stefanzweifel/laravel-file-encryption-example/README.md

 # laravel-file-encryption-example

 A Laravel example app to showcase backend file encryption.
+Most of the logic is in the [web.php](https://github.com/stefanzweifel/laravel-file-encryption-example/blob/master/routes/web.php) file.

 ## Install